 2. Lots of soups

 And sadly, I don’t mean French onion soup, which has a good amount of fat in it.
 I mean a normal vegetable broth or cream soup that goes towards the daily recommended amount of fibre, vitamins, and minerals.
+This is also why the pot au feu is so popular.

 3. Eat slowly